wxt-dev/wxt/docs/entrypoints/content-scripts.md

 ## Context

 Old content scripts are not automatically stopped when an extension updates and reloads.
-Often, this leads to "Invalidated context" errors in production when a content script from an old version of your extension tries to use a extension API.
+Often, this leads to "Invalidated context" errors in production when a content script from an old version of your extension tries to use a web extension API (ie, the `browser` or `chrome` globals).

-WXT provides a utility for managing this process: `ContentScriptContext`.
+WXT provides a utility for handling this process: `ContentScriptContext`.
 An instance of this class is provided to you automatically inside the `main` function of your content script.

+When your extension updates or is uninstalled, the context will become invalidated, and will trigger any `ctx.onInvalidated` listeners you add:

 ```ts
 export default defineContentScript({